PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 The parsing process takes Java code and parses it with the JDT parser, which is directly traversed by the AST2SEFF visitor pattern to output different SEFFs as XML.
 It is more similar to the MoDisco version again.

 ### Comparison Of Approaches
 Since this project has a long history with different versions we created a table to compare them all to each other.
-If you are familiar with one of the versions, this can give a good overview how the others were structured.
-Keep in mind that this table only represents what the visitor got as input and does not reflect the preproccessing done in JaMoPP (e.g. gathering For/EnhancedFor/While to Loop beforehand).
+If you are familiar with one of the versions, this can give a good overview of how the others were structured.
+Keep in mind that this table only represents what the visitor got as input and does not reflect the preprocessing done in JaMoPP (e.g. gathering For/EnhancedFor/While to Loop beforehand).
 SetVariableAction and WithInputVariable were recently added to the JDT version and therefore there is no JaMoPP / MoDisco version for it.

 | **SEFF Element**         | **MoDisco Version**                                         | **JaMoPP Version**          | **JDT Version**                                           |
 |--------------------------|-------------------------------------------------------------|-----------------------------|-----------------------------------------------------------|